 - All students applying for federal, state, and Wilkes grants must first complete the Free Application for Federal Student Aid (FAFSA).

 - The FAFSA must be submitted for each academic year that the student would like to be considered for grants.

-- For a complete listing of grants offered through the federal and state governments and by Wilkes University, please visit www.wilkes.edu.
+- Find a complete listing of grants offered through the federal and state governments at Wilkes University.

 If the student anticipates receipt of a private/outside scholarship that is not already listed on the invoice and/or the financial aid information on the student portal,the student should provide the information to the Bursar's Office immediately.
 Please note that Wilkes University reserves the right to adjust Wilkes University funds based upon the amount of the scholarship regardless of the timing of the notification.

 - All students applying for federal loans must first complete the Free Application for Federal Student Aid (FAFSA).

 - For a complete listing of all the federal loan programs, please visit the federal student aid website for more information.